nextcloud/desktop/doc/troubleshooting.rst

 1. Open the Nextcloud Desktop Client.

-2. Press F12 on your keyboard.
+2. Press F12 or Ctrl-L on your keyboard.

   The Log Output window opens.